Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Can be one of the following options:

 * `NONE` - No item actions are available at all.
 * `START` - Default value.
-Item actions are included at the beginning, for example in the first table column on view pages or the top area on display pages.
+Item actions are included at the beginning, for example in the first table column on index pages or the top area on detail pages.
-* `END` - Item actions are included at the end, for example in the last table column on view pages or the bottom area on display pages.
+* `END` - Item actions are included at the end, for example in the last table column on index pages or the bottom area on detail pages.
 * `BOTH` - Combines `START` and `END`.
-Only allowed for display pages.
+Only allowed for detail pages.

 #### Item actions style